NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 3) Manage live, oral, direct, real time questioning of parties and witnesses;

-4) Determine relevancy of questioning, both direct and follow-up;
+4) Determine relevancy of questioning, both direct and cross-examination or follow-up;

 5) Determine relevancy and admissibility of statements, documents and other evidence offered;